under-ground/mailbox/README.md

 A Discord bot written in Java using the Javacord library to provide a simple and easy to use mailbox structure for servers to allow users to message all server staff and receive a response in private messages.
 The bot can be self hosted for a single server, or hosted on many servers at once.
 This project is built for the Discord Community Hack Week for fun and educational purposes and is not intended to be a production ready product.

+You will be able to add the bot to your server and test out its features for the duration of the contest.
+Once the winners have been announced, the bot will be taken offline and it's recommended to self host.

+You can invite the bot to your server by clicking [here](https://discordapp.com/oauth2/authorize?client_id=591466840371363870&scope=bot&permissions=8)

+You can also join the [Mailbox Discord Server](https://discord.gg/9fDc5ze) if you just want to see what it looks like and test sending messages. *Note: The message-inbox channel is left readable to all users just for visibility purposes, but users are restricted from DMing for security reasons*

 ## Usage

 Users can send messages in the designated "Message-Channel" though, the channel name can of course be saved.
 After the user sends a message, the message is immediately deleted and routed to the inbox channel.
 Upon successful receipt of the message, the user should receive a direct message confirming their message has been sent.
 The user will receive a mention ping if their privacy settings do not allow direct messages.